Disturbance-Aware Dynamical Trajectory Planning for Air-Land Bimodal Vehicles: Results

-In this experiment, the bimodal vehicle was deployed in an environment with strong aerial disturbances generated by an industrial fan.
-Upon detecting intense headwinds after takeoff, the proposed method replanned a leftward detour trajectory to avoid the disturbed region and switched to land mode to complete the task.
-This strategy resulted in lower energy consumption and improved tracking accuracy, despite a slightly longer task duration, illustrating the trade-off between stability and efficiency in high-disturbance aerial conditions.
+This experiment assesses the planner’s adaptability to strong aerial disturbances.
+In an environment with strong headwinds generated by an industrial fan, the proposed method planned a leftward detour trajectory after takeoff and transitioned to land mode to complete the task (Fig.~\ref{fig:trajs-exp}C2).
+Compared with the baseline, it reduced energy consumption by 47\% and tracking error by 60\%, though with a 6\% increase in task duration (TABLE~\ref{tab:experiments}).
+These results demonstrate the framework’s ability to trade off between stability and efficiency under extreme aerial disturbances.
+As shown in Fig.~\ref{fig:ude}A, the estimated disturbance magnitude increases significantly as the vehicle approaches the headwind source, validating the need for switching to ground mode to maintain safety and performance.

-Fig.~\ref{fig:tracking-data} compares the tracking performance of both methods.
+Fig.~\ref{fig:tracking-data} shows the tracking performance of the proposed method compared with Zhang’s method \cite{zhang2022autonomous}.
 To ensure a fair comparison, the same PID controller is employed for both.
-The baseline method by Zhang~\cite{zhang2022autonomous} does not account for aerial disturbances during planning and generates an aerial trajectory that is significantly disrupted by strong winds.
-The resulting aerodynamic load leads to actuator saturation, preventing the system from following the desired acceleration, as shown in Fig.~\ref{fig:tracking-data}A2, and ultimately causes large position errors.
-In contrast, the proposed disturbance-aware planner detects the strong headwind and generates a ground-based detour trajectory, preserving dynamic feasibility and enabling accurate trajectory tracking.
+The baseline method does not account for aerial disturbances and generates an aerial trajectory that is significantly disrupted by strong winds.
+The resulting aerodynamic load leads to actuator saturation, preventing the system from following the desired acceleration (Fig.~\ref{fig:tracking-data}A2), and ultimately causes large position errors (Fig.~\ref{fig:tracking-data}A1).
+In contrast, the proposed planner detects the strong headwind and generates a ground-based detour trajectory, preserving dynamic feasibility and enabling accurate trajectory tracking (Fig.~\ref{fig:tracking-data}B).